bertverhees/semanticdatabase/docs/README.md

 I did restructure them with help of Libre Office and Visual Studio in a way that they only contain tables and class-information.

-This should be done to process new versions from these files when taken from the Openehr-website
+This should be done to process new versions of these files when taken from the Openehr-website